nhselect/step1-training/content/platform-roles/roles/administrator.md

 <div class="role_trust-example">

-### Trust example​
+### Example in a trust​

 - Unit ward clerk or Ward administrator​
+- If your Trust does not have appropriate admin staff, this role could be assigned as an additional role to someone already holding the Educator/Manager role​

+#### Higher education institute example

+- Course administrator
-- Practice Educator, ward manager or team leader (this person can hold multiple roles so can also still act as an Educator/Manager within the platform).
+- Other course lectures within the team.
+This person can hold multiple roles so can also still act as an Educator/Manager within the platform

 </div>